US labor market recovery picks up steam, adding 559,000 jobs in May

 The unemployment rate fell to 5.8%, the Bureau of Labor Statistics reported Friday.
 This is the lowest rate of joblessness since March 2020, when it stood at 4.4% and full effect of the pandemic lockdown hadn't happened yet.

+The labor force participation rate was more or less flat in May at 61.6%, showing that the unemployment rate went down because people found jobs and not only because they dropped out of the workforce.

+Women accounted for most of the added jobs, with the number of female workers over the age of 20 growing by 381,000.
+Teenagers, who accounted for most of the gains in April, added another 70,000 jobs.

+The May report was also a big improvement from the revised 278,000 jobs added in April.
+The initial read of 266,000 jobs last month was the biggest miss versus expectations since Refinitiv started recording that data in 1999.

 Nevertheless, America is still down 7.6 million jobs compared with February 2020.

-The labor force participation rate stood at 61.6% in May, showing that the unemployment rate went down not because people dropped out of the workforce but because they found jobs.

-Still, it was a big improvement from the revised 278,000 jobs added in April.
-The initial read of 266,000 jobs last month was the biggest miss versus expectations since Refinitiv started recording that data in 1999.
+And while adding more than half a million jobs in a month is a solid pace of growth, "we will need to keep up this tempo for quite some time to get back to a semblance of the pre-pandemic labor market," said Indeed economic research director Nick Bunker.

+"It's a month at a time," Labor Secretary Marty Walsh told CNN's Poppy Harlow Friday morning, adding, "there's no question we still have work to do."

 The biggest job gains happened in the the leisure and hospitality industry with 292,000 jobs added back, mostly at restaurants and bars.